David Hafler: Biography

 In 1977, Hafler founded the David Hafler company in Pennsauken, New Jersey (a Philadelphia suburb).
 His first two products were the DH-101 preamplifier, followed a few months later by the DH-200 companion power amplifier.
 Added later was the rugged DH-500 stereo amplifier, which was rated at 255 watts per channel and saw great success in home, studio, and live environments.
 The amplifiers were notable for their early use of new, more-powerful MOSFETs to enable much lower distortion at higher power, in a very economical fashion.
 The new designs were less vulnerable to thermal runaway, allowing them to operate reliably at higher power without requiring expensive protective circuitry.

 Following the Dynaco business model, these products were available in both kit form and factory assembled.
 The units were acclaimed for their breakthrough sound quality and exceptional value, and are still highly prized today.
 Hafler made several different models of amplifiers and preamps over the years.
 Hafler products were also a solid foundation for improvements through later upgrades and modifications, installed both by DIY hobbyists and small specialist audio companies.

 Hafler sold his company to the Rockford Corporation in 1987.
 Today, the Hafler company primarily makes products for the professional sound market.

 The Hafler brand was purchased by Canadian based Radial Engineering Ltd in 2014.
 Radial planned to re-launch the Hafler brand of high-fidelity audio products.

+Mike Belitz, CEO and President of Ultimate Support, in a venture with Vancouver, B.C.
+Private Equity Firm, Regimen Partners, have acquired Radial Engineering Ltd. and its diverse catalog of brands that include Primacoustic, Tonebone, Reamp, Hafler, Dynaco, Jensen Transformers and Iso•Max.

 David Hafler died from complications of Parkinson's disease in Philadelphia, Pennsylvania, at the age of 84.